joaovitorzv/joaovitorzv/README.md

   - Interested on modern web technologies as Typescript, React, NextJs and stuff related
   - Also interested on Python, Algorithms & Vim
   - Working to be an active contributor to the Open Source Community
-  - Currently looking for a job as a Front-end developer
+  - Currently looking for a job

 ### projects